About The Bridge

 The Bridge Solution

-- Provide tools for survival, self sufficiency, dignity and lifelong freedom from limitations
+- Provide tools for survival, self-sufficiency, dignity and lifelong freedom from limitations

-- Engage in a 12 Step Program when appropriate in ways that are meaningful to young adults
+- Engage in a 12 Step Program when appropriate in ways that are meaningful

 Our Board